 Late afternoon return to Trinidad and another evening at leisure to explore this colonial gem.

 Further Exploration of Trinidad & Surrounding Areas

 After checking out from your casa or hotel, you’ll head for an unmissable visit to the lush national park Topes de Collantes, situated between Playa Giron and Trinidad.

 It’s a place of extraordinary beauty and of great value for Cuban scientists.
 This protected area of 77 square miles boasts a plethora of endemic species of flora and fauna–many of which your specialist guide is incredibly talented at spotting!

 During the park visit, you’ll get to hike (varying distances and durations can be arranged, depending on your interest and aptitude) and even cool off with a swim near one of the three waterfalls in the national park!
 (Please note waterfall flow is much lower in the dry season.)

 After a picnic lunch (included), you’ll depart with your guide and driver back to Havana.

-On arrival back into Havana, check back into your casa or hotel.
-We'll again make a reservation for you at a favorite paladar for your final dinner in Cuba.
+On arrival back into Havana, check back into your casa or boutique hotel.
+We’ll again make a reservation for you at a favorite paladar for your final dinner in Cuba.
 (Cost of dinner not included.)